-Spike looks debonair wearing his flea-fighting Baltic amber collar.
+Spike looks debonair wearing his amber flea collar.
 We got it at Healing TouchVets in Sherman Oaks.
 His vet there, Audra MacCorkle, DVM, wears an amber bracelet, as do many of her vet techs and patients.

 Baltic amber collars are the latest “thing” in flea control.
 We aren’t talking about golden globs of transparent resin with insects trapped inside.
 We’re talking about small, irregular, milky gold and toast brown pebbles.
 The amber strung on cotton thread and attached to an adjustable leather strap and buckle.
 Reportedly, the longer the dog wears the collar, the better it works.

 Amber is a petrified form of resin, a thick sticky substance that trees produce to protect themselves from insects and fungi after an injury.
 Some 44 million years ago pine forests along the Baltic Sea produced resin that turned into amber — an estimated 100,000 tons of it.
 Baltic amber has more succinic acid (about 8 percent) than other types of amber.
 (It is sometimes called succinite.)
 This supposedly is the healing element in amber.

 One theory behind the powers of amber flea collars is that resin has aromatic chemicals that are released when the amber is warmed by the dog’s fur.
 These chemicals repel fleas and ticks just as the resin repelled insects and fungi for the trees.

 A second theory is that the friction of the amber beads rubbing against a dog’s fur creates static electricity that repels fleas.
 The ancient Greek Thales of Miletus was the first to discover that amber generates static electricity; the Greek word for amber is elektron.
 Later scientists used that name to coin the word “electricity.”